THIS DATE IN HISTORY: May 20

 A hot, humid evening in Buffalo combines with a non-air conditioned Memorial Auditorium to slow things down.
 Play is interrupted five times by fog during regulation.
 After Sabres defenseman Bill Hajt scores midway through the third period to tie the game 4-4, play is interrupted seven times during overtime so players and rink attendants can skate around and try to dissipate the fog.

-Despite the conditions, neither team is able to score until Buffalo's Rene Robert beats Bernie Parent at 18:29 to give the Sabres the victory.
+Despite the conditions, neither team is able to score until Buffalo's Rene Robert beats Bernie Parent at 18:29 of OT to give the Sabres the victory.

-"I saw Robert's shot too late for me to come out and stop it," Parent said.
+"I saw Robert's shot too late for me to come out and stop it," Parent says.
 "I'm surprised the overtime took so long.
 It was hard to see the puck from the red line.
 If three men came down and one made a good pass from the red line, you couldn't see the puck.
 A good shot from the red line could have won it."

 Video: Memories: Sabres and Flyers Play Through Fog

 1986: The Montreal Canadiens and Calgary Flames combine for four goals in a span of 1:34 during the first period of Game 3 of the Final; it's the fastest four goals by two teams in a Final game.
 A power-play goal by Joel Otto at 17:59 puts the Flames ahead 2-1, but the Canadiens get goals by Bobby Smith, Mats Naslund and Bob Gainey to take a 4-2 lead after one period.
 Montreal wins 5-3 to take a 2-1 lead in the best-of-7 series.

 1992: The Chicago Blackhawks tie a single-year record with their 10th consecutive playoff victory when Jeremy Roenick scores at 2:45 of overtime to defeat the Edmonton Oilers 4-3 in Game 3 of the Campbell Conference Final at Northlands Coliseum.
-The Blackhawks trail 2-0 before scoring three times in the second period; Oilers defenseman Brian Glynn's goal with less than 13 minutes left in the third period forces overtime.
+The Blackhawks trail 2-0 before scoring three times in the second period; Oilers defenseman Brian Glynn scores with less than 13 minutes left in the third period to force overtime.